dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/update-the-service-registry.md

   "evaluationOrder" : 1100
 }
 ```

+Following the naming convention introduced [earlier][building_server_service-registry_configure-the-service-registry], the name of this file should be `ApacheSecuredByCAS-201700830155400.json`.
+(Your `id`, and therefore that part of the filename, should use the current value for `YYYYMMDDhhmmss`.)

 This service definition uses a `serviceId` regular expression that matches only the URL for the `secured-by-cas` directory on the ***casdev-casapp*** server.
 The `(\\z|/.*)` syntax at the end matches either the empty string (`\\z`) or a slash ('/') followed by anything (`/.*`), meaning that the following will match: